-- 4.8 Any executive of the organization may resign, provided that such resignation is made in writing and delivered to the President.
-Unless any such resignation is, by its terms, effective on a later date, it shall be effective on delivery to the President, and no ratification by the organization shall be required to make the resignation official. - 4.9 Any vacancy of executives shall be filled by the President or designate of the organization until such a time where a by-election is held, a permanent appointment occurs, or a hiring process is conducted. - 4.10 If the President resigns, notice of such resignation must be submitted in writing and delivered to the executive committee at a valid executive meeting.
-Unless any such resignation is, by its terms, effective on a later date, it shall be effective on delivery to the executive committee, and no ratification by the organization shall be required to make the resignation official. - 4.11 Any vacancy of the President shall be filled by another executive committee member appointed by a simple and clear majority of the executive committee until such a time where a by-election is held, a permanent appointment occurs, or a hiring process is conducted.
+- 4.2.2 The Vice Presidents assist the team in planning events, marketing, club promotion, and member engagement. - 4.2 Only student members of the organization may hold executive positions. - 4.3 The executive positions collectively will form a committee that acts as the primary steward of the organization. - 4.4 This committee is collectively responsible for the day-to-day decision making of the organization including but not limited to monitoring finances, event planning and execution, member services, and advocating on behalf of members to Administration and student government. - 4.5 This committee cannot make amendments to the constitution without the approval of the general membership at a valid general meeting. - 4.6 The term of each executive will last from May 1 following their election to April 30 of the following year. - 4.7 Any executive of the organization may resign, provided that such resignation is made in writing and delivered to the President.
+Unless any such resignation is, by its terms, effective on a later date, it shall be effective on delivery to the President, and no ratification by the organization shall be required to make the resignation official. - 4.8 Any vacancy of executives shall be filled by the President or designate of the organization until such a time where a by-election is held, a permanent appointment occurs, or a hiring process is conducted. - 4.9 If the President resigns, notice of such resignation must be submitted in writing and delivered to the executive committee at a valid executive meeting.
+Unless any such resignation is, by its terms, effective on a later date, it shall be effective on delivery to the executive committee, and no ratification by the organization shall be required to make the resignation official.
+If the President resigns, the role should ideally be defaulted to the VP Operations for the remainder of the year until a by-election can be held. - 4.10 Any vacancy of the President shall be filled by another executive committee member appointed by a simple and clear majority of the executive committee until such a time where a by-election is held, a permanent appointment occurs, or a hiring process is conducted.